seanshen20/horseSortingTest/readme.md

 Prerequsites
 Visual studio 2019
-Download the zip and open the solution in vs2019 editor Build the project
+Download the zip and open the solution in vs2019 editor ctrl + F5
+Four horses ascending order displayed from both xml and json are listed in console Build the project

 # Running the Tests